Getting Your Money

 Are you a part-time student?

-You will recieve a paper loan certificate along with a Cashing Your Part-time Student Loan instruction sheet in the mail.
+You may receive a paper loan certificate along with a Cashing Your Part-time Student Loan instruction sheet in the mail.
 You'll need to follow these instructions to receive your money.

 How is your tuition paid?